MadjawBadpaw/bgp-detector/README.md

 ## License

-MIT — do whatever you want, don't blame me if your network burns down.
+MIT — do whatever you want.